Learn more about Powering Existing Dams.

 Building on an Army Corps of Engineers dam, MRES is maximizing the public benefit of existing non-powered water infrastructure by adding clean, reliable power.
 With only 3 percent of the nation’s dams equipped to generate electricity, the Department of Energy estimates this type of low-impact development could add 12,000 MW of hydropower capacity to the nation’s grid.

 This project’s inclusion in President Barack Obama’s Climate Action Plan ensured that environmental reviews were balanced with the goals of reducing carbon emissions and providing additional clean energy in a timely manner.

 American Municipal Power (AMP) is leading the way in expanding hydropower capacity in the Midwest, with plans to convert six dams along the Ohio River that previously had no electric generating equipment.
 Combined, the projects will add 350 MW of new renewable generation and represent the largest development of new run-of-river hydropower in the country.

 Among the three projects that have already begun construction is the Smithland Locks and Dam.
-The $400 million Smithland project is expected to be completed in spring of 2014 and will have a capacity of 72MW.
+The $400 million Smithland project will have a capacity of 72MW.
 As many as 400 construction workers will be employed to build the project, and 7-9 permanent operating positions will also be established.